Team-Talent-Zone/KK_PHASE1_WebUI/README.md

-# KK_PHASE1_WebUI
+# APP_MAIN_UI
-It has phase 1 kaam karega web application UI Code
+This is web application for the platform.